wp-plugins/wp-symposium-toolbar/readme.txt

 Some themes will interfere with the WP Toolbar, some will even stop it from showing at all.
 Likewise for plugins, but you should be a little more aware of what the plugins you installed do.
 If unsure, switch to the WordPress default theme, deactivate all plugins but WPS Toolbar, and check if the Toolbar now shows in the frontend.

-* According to my settings, the admin role should see the Search icon, however I can't see it !
+= According to my settings, the admin role should see the Search icon, however I can't see it ! =

-It will show only on the frontend and not in the backend, have you checked in the frontend, really ?
+It will show only in the frontend and not in the backend, have you checked in the frontend, really ?

 == Screenshots ==

 1. Create your custom User Menu ("My Account"), here in a minimalist set to which the WPS Profile menu was attached, displayed along with notification icons for WP Symposium mail and friends
 2. The WP Symposium admin menu opens below a colourful Toolbar.
 It can have less colours, too.
-Transparent, as well.
+Transparency, as well.
 3. Under the WP Help tabs, the first section of the options allows selecting Toolbar items for each role of your site
 4. Ever dreamt of attaching your custom menu to the WP Toolbar ?
 Now your dream comes true...

 == Changelog ==

+= 0.19.0. =

+* Bugfix: Styles, CSS issue in the User Menu, User Info now displays colors and fonts as well as reacts to hover event
+* Bugfix: Styles, preview mode, menu font shadow, the normal and hover shadows were erroneously linked so that it was needed to define both to show them
+* Bugfix: Styles, preview mode, toplevel menu items now keep the focus, both in the Toolbar and the dropdown menus
+* Bugfix: Styles, make the font shadows settings save
+* Change: Remove the Error messages from the options tab upon click, with a JQuery 'slide up' effect rather than JS 'hide'
+* Bugfix: CSS issue with visitor's Howdy and blank avatar
+* Bugfix: Sort out flat menus as replacement to WP Logo, by using the first parentless item as parent to any further parentless item
+* Change: WP Symposium, add the option to show notification icons only when a new event occurs (new mail, new friend)

-= 0.0.18. =
+= 0.18.0. =

-**Important !!
-This release changes the way settings are stored for site visitors.
-After the upgrade, please check your settings for visitors.
-Sorry for the inconvenience and thanks for your understanding**

 * Options page reworked with tabs rather than closing boxes
 * Styles added, along with a preview mode at this tab.